blossom-lv/CPENet/README.md

 # CPENet

-This repo is an official implementation of the *CPENet*.
+This repo is an official implementation of the *(Collaborative Prior-Enhanced RGB-D Salient Object Detection Network for Intelligent IoT Perception Devices)CPENet*.

 ## Prerequisites